 As of June 30, 2024, 42.77% of our assets were invested in securities.
-The size and composition of the investment securities portfolio depends on the seasonality of deposits from political organization depositors, the concomitant need to maintain a higher degree of liquidity to meet the withdrawal needs of these depositors, and the demand for loans that meet our underwriting criteria.
+The size and composition of the investment securities portfolio depends on the seasonality of demand deposits from political organization depositors, the concomitant need to maintain a higher degree of liquidity to meet the withdrawal needs of these depositors, and the demand for loans that meet our underwriting criteria.

 We invest in a wide variety of securities, including U.S. government and agency obligations, taxable and non-taxable municipal bonds, including general obligation and revenue bonds, and investment grade corporate bonds.
 Under national banking laws, all bank-owned securities must be investment grade at the time of purchase.
 Investments in municipal and corporate bonds, in particular, expose us to the economic risks of communities and businesses across the country.
-If the economy were to enter a recession, the financial condition of many states and municipalities and of many corporate sales could likely weaken.
+If the economy were to enter a recession, the financial condition of many states and municipalities and of many corporations would likely weaken.
 Lower tax revenues could impair the ability of states and localities to repay their bond indebtedness.
-Similarly, lower corporate sales could impair the ability even of investment grade corporate bonds it has purchased could be downgraded to below investment grade after the bank purchases them.
+Similarly, lower corporate sales could impair the ability even of investment grade corporations to repay their indebtedness.
+Furthermore, although the Bank only purchases investment grade securities, it is possible that some of the corporate bonds it has purchased could be downgraded to below investment grade after the bank purchases them.
 The Bank seeks to broadly diversify its investment securities and to limit its exposure to any one bond issue, issuer or project, but there can be no assurance that we will not incur losses related to its investment activities.